curl/everything-curl/libcurl/url/get-part.md

     http://joe:7Hbz@example.com:8080/images?id=5445#footer

-When this URL is parsed by curl, it will store the different components like
+When this URL is parsed by curl, it stores the different components like this:
-this:

 | text          | part                 |
 |---------------|----------------------|